gminator/icarus/README.md

-# Icarus - Wordpress Health & Status Monitoring
+# Icarus - Health & Status
 *Version 1.0.0*

 This plugin provides a lightweigh basic url that be used by various monitoring systems to determine